MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

 .. _psykal:
 .. figure:: images/psykalWithFlow.svg
-   :alt: Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "single model" code, the driver layer and supporting infrastructure.

-   Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "single model" code, the driver layer and supporting infrastructure.
+   Figure 1: Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "single model" code, the driver layer and supporting infrastructure.

 At the core of the LFRic design is the 3-layered PSyKAl design shown in :ref:`Figure 1 <psykal>`.
 The separation of concerns between